cupOJoseph/storj-web-gateway/README.md

 # storj-ipfs-gateway
 An IPFS gateway with a [Storj](http://storj.io) implementation as a backend.
 This allows for easily viewing files stored in the Storj network directly in a web browser.

 ## Attribution
 This experimental ipfs plugin combines code from and is heavily inspired by [RTrade's storj ipfs plugin](https://github.com/RTradeLtd/storj-ipfs-ds-plugin).
 It also uses code from https://github.com/ipfs/go-ds-s3 and https://github.com/storj/storj.

 Special thanks to [RTrade](https://www.rtradetechnologies.com/) for supporting this project and inspiring the development direction it has taken so far.

-## Usage
+## Installation

 clone this repo to your $GOPATH/src/github.com

 cd $GOPATH/src/github.com/ipfs-s3c-storj-plugin

 gx install --local
 (here I personnally gx publish 3 ipfs packages:go-ipfs-config,go-ipfs and iptb.  maybe in your site it is hard to get these three packages just check https://github.com/zyfrank/go-ipfs, https://github.com/zyfrank/go-ipfs-config and https://github.com/zyfrank/iptb, clone to your local env. ,switch to branch storj-s3c-plugin, then use gx publish -f to your local IPFS node, so gx install --local can find these three packages)